hughperkins/coriander/README.md

 ### Pre-requisites

 - Ubuntu 16.04
-- 'include' files from CUDA toolkit 7.5, at `/usr/local/cuda-7.5/include`
 - OpenCL-enabled GPU, and appropriate OpenCL drivers installed for the GPU

-Other operating systems, cuda version, and clang/llvm versions, might work too, but untested.
+Other operating systems, and clang/llvm versions, might work too, but untested.
 Your mileage may vary :-)

 ### Procedure